xtrime-ru/antizapret-vpn-docker/README.md

 You can define these variables in docker-compose.override.yml file for your needs:

-Antizapret:
+### Antizapret:
 Consists of two containers: az-local and az-world.
 This is VPN exit nodes.
 - `DNS=adguard` - Upstream DNS for resolving blocked sites (adguard by default)
 - `AZ_SUBNET=10.224.0.0/15` Subnet for virtual addresses for blocked hosts.
 - `ROUTES` - list of VPN containers and their virtual addresses.
 Used for iperf3 server.
 - `DOALL_DISABLED=` - skip run on az-world node.

-Adguard:
+### Adguard:
 - `ROUTES` - list of VPN containers and their virtual addresses.
 Used for unique client addresses in adguard logs
 - `ADGUARDHOME_PORT=3000`
 - `ADGUARDHOME_USERNAME=admin`
 - `ADGUARDHOME_PASSWORD=`
 - `ADGUARDHOME_PASSWORD_HASH=` - hashed password, taken from the AdGuardHome.yaml file after the first run using `ADGUARDHOME_PASSWORD`.
 Dollar sign `$` in hash must be escaped with another dollar sign: `$$`

-CoreDNS:
+### CoreDNS:
 - None

-Filebrowser:
+### Filebrowser:
 - `FILEBROWSER_PORT=admin`
 - `FILEBROWSER_PASSWORD=password`

-Proxy:
+### Proxy:
 - `PROXY_DOMAIN=` - create letsencrypt https certificate for domain.
 If not set host ip is used for self-signed certificate.
 - `PROXY_EMAIL=` - email for letsecnrypt certificate.
 - `SOCKS_EXTERNAL_IFACES` - comma-separated list of external network interfaces for the SOCKS proxy (e.g. `eth0,eth1`).
 If omitted, interfaces are auto-detected; falls back to `eth0` when none are found

-Openvpn
+### Openvpn
 - `ROUTES`
-- `OBFUSCATE_TYPE=0` - custom obfuscation level of openvpn protocol.
+- `OBFUSCATE_TYPE=1` - custom obfuscation level of openvpn protocol.
-   0 - disable.Act as regular openvpn client, support by all clients.
+    - 0 - disable.
+Regular openvpn client mode, supported by all clients.
-   1 - light obfuscation, works with microtics
+    - 1 - light obfuscation.
+Works with microtic and old keenetic routers
-   2 - strong obfuscation, works with some clients: openvpn gui client, asuswrt client...
+    - 2 - strong obfuscation.
+Works with most of the clients: openvpn official gui client, asus routers, new keenetic routers, openwrt routers.
 - `AZ_LOCAL_SUBNET=10.224.0.0/15` - subnet for virtual blocked ips.
 Local exit node
 - `AZ_WORLD_SUBNET=10.226.0.0/15` - subnet for virtual blocked ips.
 Remote exit node

-Openvpn-ui
+### Openvpn-ui
 - `OPENVPN_ADMIN_PASSWORD=` — will be used as a server address in .ovpn profiles upon keys generation (default: your server's IP)
 - `OPENVPN_DNS=10.224.0.1` - DNS address for clients.
 Must be in `ANTIZAPRET_SUBNET`
 - `OPENVPN_LOCAL_IP_RANGE=10.1.165.0` - subnet for ovpn clients.
 Subnet can be viewed in adguard journal or in ovpn-ui panel

-Wireguard/Wireguard Amnezia
+### Wireguard/Wireguard Amnezia
 - `ROUTES`
 - `WIREGUARD_PASSWORD=` - password for admin panel
 - `WIREGUARD_PASSWORD_HASH=` - [hashed password](https://github.com/wg-easy/wg-easy/blob/v14.0.0/How_to_generate_an_bcrypt_hash.md) for admin panel